 - 1. In the area of vocal music, special attention should be given to insure that the text is appropriate to a godly testimony.
 This includes both content and literary style (Col. 3:16; Eph.
 4:29; 5:4). - 2.
 Performance techniques should reinforce the message of the song and should avoid sensuality or the glorification of the performer (1 Cor.
+1:31).

+- 2. Performance techniques should reinforce the message of the song and should avoid sensuality or the glorification of the performer (1 Cor.
 1:31). - 3.
 While enrolled at Faith, students should refrain from listening to or performing rock, rap, country and western, new age, and jazz, as well as any "Christian" music that borrows these styles (1 John 2:15). - 4.
 Songs or styles that are strongly identified with unbiblical movements or worldly practices should be avoided (Rom.
 12:1, 2).
 We do not wish to lead students toward music which is questionable or which might violate believers' consciences.
 However, we do wish to "follow after the things which make for peace and things where with one may edify another" (Rom.
 14:15-19).